paypal/paypal-ios/docs/index.md

 // Create a CardClient to approve an order with a card payment method let cardClient = CardClient(config: config)

-// Create a card object from buyer's inputs let card = Card(
+// Create a card object
+let card = Card(
     number: "4111111111111111",
     expirationMonth: "01",